 The TAP Component

 The TAP is modeled after the The Urban Land Institute Technical Assistance Program (TAP) process and is an integral component of leadership development in Larson Center for Leadership.

 As part of Larson Center for Leadership’s TAP component, participants will be placed into subgroups concentrated on a specific section of the TAP.
 Participants will research and analyze the area of focus, conduct due diligence, seek additional input from stakeholders and/or industry experts, summarize their findings and develop final recommendations.
 Each subgroup is responsible for reporting their recommendations, which will be compiled into the final TAP report.
 Participants then will present the final report to the client and share their “leadership lessons” with Larson Center for Leadership class.

 The Larson Center for Leadership is an annual program, and a new class of participants will be selected each year.
-The application process for the 2016-2017 program runs through August 2016.
+The application process for the 2017-2018 program begins in June 2017 and runs through August 2017.

 The Larson Center for Leadership is supported by the efforts of Program Day Sponsor/Partners; local organizations that have partnered with ULI Michigan to plan and host individual Program Days.
 Each Program Day is unique, in both location and curriculum, and has been organized by the Sponsor/Partner of that day.

 We would like to thank our Sponsor/Partners for their hard work and support of the Larson Center for Leadership!